 Simplify Your Space

-I could dedicate an entire post to this subject but the main point is that clutter can really impose on the harmony of a home.
+I could dedicate an entire post to this subject (and will) but the main point is that clutter can really impose on the harmony of a home.
 It collects dust and allergens and takes away from the peacefulness and beauty that a simple home can inspire.
 Clearing out the old also makes way for the new – gather unnecessary and unwanted items and have a yard sale, donate to a charity, and recycle the rest.

-There simply is no reason to use harsh chemicals in a space where family members and pets eat, sleep, crawl and play.
-There are many non-toxic cleaning products on the market that work just as well as their toxic counterparts.
+There is simply no reason to use harsh chemicals in a space where family members and pets eat, sleep, crawl and play.
+Many non-toxic cleaning products are on the market that work just as well as their toxic counterparts.
 Be sure to read the ingredients though because some labels claim to be all-natural, green or eco-friendly and actually are not.
 Eco-Buzz posted a wonderful guide to cutting through the greenwashing of cleaning products.
-We keep ingredients like castile soap, white vinegar, borax, baking soda and lemons on hand to create basic yet effective natural, pleasant smelling non-toxic cleaners which also saves some cash.
+The Environmental Working Group published a guide to decoding labels.

+- As an alternative to dryer sheets, we hang our clothes outside to dry in the sun in the warmer months.
+Some neighborhoods prohibit outdoor clotheslines but a drying rack can be used as an alternative.
 In the colder months we like to use Wool Dryer Balls.
 They offer a sustainable alternative to dryer sheets and help protect the environment.
 Using several dryer balls creates a constant motion that allows for more air to circulate around your wet laundry drying your clothing faster.
 Wool fibers naturally absorb static cling, soften clothes, and absorb toxins and odors.
 Wool balls also make a fun non-toxic toy for babies and pets!

 Personal Care Products